 Some symptoms of hATTR amyloidosis are caused by polyneuropathy, which is damage to nerves that affects sensation, movement, strength, and bodily functions such as digestion, urination, and sexual function.

-Symptoms related to the nerves in hands and feet, arms and legs:
+Symptoms related to the nerves in hands, feet, arms and legs:

 - Burning pain